 Many people have had their plans to move put on hold, but just as many can’t afford to stay.
 Do you know moving services that are still in operation?
 What guidelines should be strictly observed during the move?
 Can you make moving possible for your clients?

-Here’s a great article by moving company Busy Beez Movers that goes over safety guidelines when you absolutely have to move: Is It Safe To Move During Coronavirus Pandemic?
+Here’s a great article by the New York Times that goes over safety guidelines when you absolutely have to move: So You’re Thinking of Moving…

 12. What Local Fundraisers Can You Donate To?